gordonhart/ACamlMatLlib/README.md

    ^      vector - the argument on that side is a vector (vec ^?? ... or ... ??^ vec)
    @      matrix - same as ^ but for matrices (... ??@ mat or mat @?? ...)
    |      scalar - same as ^,@, used when a scalar is required as an argument (ex. mat @^| 3 or 2 |*| 1.0)
+   .      mutable operator - whenever . appears, there is mutability at play

   ~?>     print operator for matrix/vector (ex. ~@> mat, ~^> vec)
 ```